Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 Similar to the company’s Google reviews, BBB reviewers also rate Opendoor with a low score.
 Sellers who posted negative reviews use the term “bait and switch” in their reviews on this site, too, describing unprofessional communication and poor service.
 Buyers’ negative experiences continue, from poor communication to repairs done improperly to issues with gas leaks.

 One buyer says that the company didn’t disclose serious, costly sewer and plumbing issues, but Opendoor wouldn’t negotiate.
-Another had to walk away from the purchase when the appraisal came in lower than the offer and Opendoor wouldn’t negotiate, telling them instead to bring the difference in cash to closing.
+Another had to walk away from the purchase when the appraisal came in lower than the offer, and Opendoor refused to adjust the price, telling them instead to bring the difference in cash to closing.

 Sitejabber: 1.6 out of 5 stars from over 10 reviews